robacarp/joshashby.github.io/_posts/2021-10-16-web-extensions-with-rollup-getting-started.md

 ![](/assets/2021-07-03-web-extensions-with-svelte-and-rollup/chrome-step-2.png)

-This'll open a new window with the developer tools for the extensions background page, you might have to navigate to "Console" but you should see out "Hello, World!" printed out!
+This'll open a new window with the developer tools for the extensions background page, you might have to navigate to "Console" but you should see out "Hello, World!" printed out just like in Forefox!

 ![](/assets/2021-07-03-web-extensions-with-svelte-and-rollup/chrome-step-3.png)

-### Svelte
-Now that we've got the ground work down with Rollup building our extension, we'll get Svelte installed

-### TypeScript
+### That's all, folks
-If you'd like to not use TypeScript, it's safe to skip this section.
-The rest of the code in the Svelte components will be TypeScript, but it should be easy enough to remove the typings and be running with pure JS.
-###  PostCSS and Tailwind CSS
-If you'd like to not use PostCSS or Tailwind CSS, it's safe to skip this section.
-The rest of the styling in the Svelte components will be using Tailwind, but it should be easy enough to convert them to whatever CSS format you want to run with.

-## Pop-up Page
+Well, for this post at least.
+Stay tuned for more posts in which we'll continue building off of this foundation and end up with a functional and, potentially, somewhat useful browser extension!